-EkkoSense sensors have now been deployed in more than 100,000 critical data centres, according to a statement from the company.
+EkkoSense sensors have now been deployed in more than 100,000 critical data centers, according to a statement from the company.

-The data centre performance specialist states that as part of the EkkoSense Critical Things family of data centre sensors and hubs, EkkoSensors help make the real-time monitoring and planning of data centre power, cooling and space a reality.
+The data center performance specialist states that as part of the EkkoSense Critical Things family of data center sensors and hubs, EkkoSensors help make the real-time monitoring and planning of data center power, cooling and space a reality.

 The technology provides rack-level and cooling unit thermal data via secure 128-bit AES encryption into EkkoSense's EkkoSoft Critical cloud-based 3D visualisation software.

 Real-time data collected from the EkkoSensor range of IoT-enabled wireless thermal sensors and EkkoAir wireless cooling duty sensors - that track realtime cooling duty loads for any CRAC/AHU unit - are collected and forwarded by the EkkoHub wireless data receiver.